durrcommasteven/durrcommasteven.github.io/_posts/2025-06-15-maximally-ignorant-beliefs.md

 This always pisses me off because we're left with a proof that it's right, but utterly no understanding.

 Now if you already know what the square root of the Fisher information represents, then sure, this explanation is fine.
-But if you don't _already_ know, then this explanation is useless to you.
-This is how a lot of math textbooks are: clearly written by people who already have gotten to the point of understanding everything, and have seemingly forgotten how they did that exactly.
+But if you don't, then this explanation is useless to you.
+This is how a lot of math textbooks are: clearly written by people who have already gotten to the point of understanding everything, and have seemingly forgotten exactly how they got there.

+# An Explanation

 I prefer a different explanation of the Jeffreys prior.
 I came up with this while explaining it a few years back.
 I'm sure that it's somewhere online but I haven't seen it exactly like this, and having done no research at all, I think with maximum ignorance I can assert that this explanation is mine.

 Let's go back to the problem of choosing a prior for the probability of a coin coming up heads.
 I'm going to call each probability $p$, a "theory".
 We're still totally on board with the idea that each distinct theory is equally probable, since we still have no reason to choose one theory over a different one.

-# listing out the different p's
+# Listing Out the "Different" p's

-Now we have to define what we mean by "different".
+First we have to define what we mean by "different".
 Let's get concrete: let's say that a theory $p+\epsilon$ is "different" from $p$, if by looking at $N$ coin flips from $p$, I can with some fixed degree of confidence say that this data does NOT come from $p+\epsilon$.

 It turns out this is related to a quantity called the KL divergence by
 $$